cgrams/portfolio/README.md

 Online Portfolio in Angular v4

-This is my 2017 online portfolio made using primarily Angular v4.
+My 2017 online portfolio was made using primarily Angular v4.

 Other tools included:

 1) AngularJS v4